wookoowooko/Free_Template_Jetpack_Compose_CleanArchitecture_MultiModule_MVI_SqlDelight_CRUD_Voyager_Koin/README.md

 2. Open the project in Android Studio.
 3. Build and run the application on your device or emulator.

-For more detailed instructions on how to use each feature and customize the template for your own projects, refer to the documentation provided in the repository.

 ## License